CrunchyData/postgres-operator/docs/content/installation/metrics/postgres-operator-metrics.md

 ### Namespaces

-By default, the PostgreSQL Operator Metrics installer will run in the `pgo` Namespace.
+By default, the PostgreSQL Operator Monitoring installer will run in the `pgo` Namespace.
 This can be updated in the `postgres-operator-metrics.yml` file. **Please ensure that this namespace exists before the job is run**.